tstana/xlcal-shutter-motor-control/README.md

     several motors and motor driver boards)
   - Standard USB to Serial Port converter
 - Power supply for the motor driver board:
-  - 24V wall-wart power supply or a configurable bench-top power supply
+  - 24V/2A wall-wart power supply or a configurable bench-top power supply
   - Voltage range for the supply: 12-40 V
-  - Current consumption of the test setup: ~0.8 A
+  - Current consumption of the test setup: ~0.8 A @ 28 V
+    - **Note:** The current consumption will increase at lower voltages!

 # User Guide